mautic/mautic-documentation/pages/02.Setup/01.Getting Started/docs.en.md

 ## Step 1: Install Mautic

-If you have already downloaded the zip from the download page or have installed Mautic through some other source (Softaculous, Bitnami, Digital Ocean, etc...) then you have already completed the first step.
+If you have already downloaded the zip from the download page or have installed Mautic through some other source (Softaculous, Bitnami, Digital Ocean etc...) then you have already completed the first step.
 If not then you will need to upload the Mautic package (a zip file) to your server; unzip the files, and then navigate to that location in your browser.

 As an example, if your domain is `example.com` and you have unzipped the file into a folder called `mautic`, you would then browse to `https://example.com/mautic` to start the installation process.